ulangmeier/php-baapi/README.md

 A more advanced route could be:
 -------------------------------

-Creates a customer with the `vip` option.
+Creates a customer with the `vip` option:

 ```php
 if ( route("/customer/create/{id}/{name}/as/vip", PUT, $params) ) {